 Why write a therapeutic journal?

-Therapeutic journal is aimed at helping you, the writer, to understand yourself better.
+Therapeutic journal is aimed at helping you, the writer, to understand yourself..
 It can take you on a journey where you discover the ‘real’ you.
-It can help you to start understand how your think.
-It can help you learn to feel your emotions.
-It can help you unpick your problems.
-Through your therapeutic journey you can learn how to tackle your issues head-one.
+It starts to help you understand how your think and learn about your emotions.
+It can also help you unpick your problems and start seeing a way forward. learning how to tackle your issues head-one.

 If you keep your journal private, you will feel safe and this will help write honestly and with passion.